2020wmarvil/SideBySide/README.md

 ## Status

 The app icon now uses real artwork (iOS light/tinted variants, Android adaptive icon layers, web favicon); the splash screen is still Expo's stock template asset.
+A "jump between prior tries of this trick" panel (`TriesPanel`) is fully built but currently switched off behind a flag in `HeaderBar.tsx` — pending a decision on how to surface it.
 Everything else is implemented and has been exercised on an Android device; if something feels off in a specific interaction, it's worth a closer look rather than assumed-working.